 - The breakable spines on the caterpillar’s body carry a poison that can cause different reactions, from simple rash or swelling to severe shock.

 - This species is a part of the giant silkworm moths family, which also contains big, beautiful butterflies beloved by collectors.

 These unique, slug-like poisonous caterpillars can be found in the Eastern United States.

 - Saddleback caterpillar has a small, stocky body and resembles a slug.

-- Primary body color is brown, and there is a distinct, bright green marking in the middle of the body, with an oval-shaped reddish mark in the middle that resembles a saddle.
+- Primary body color of this poisonous caterpiller is brown, and there is a distinct, bright green marking in the middle of the body, with an oval-shaped reddish mark in the middle that resembles a saddle.

 - You can quickly notice two stocky, thick thorns on both head and tale that are covered with spines.